-After a camper is enrolled, we send out a package including our Parents Guide showing everything you need to bring.
-To see a copy of the Parents Guide click here.
+After a camper is enrolled, we send out a package including our Packing List showing everything you need to bring.
+Click here to see the Packing List.

 There is a Doctor and Nurse living at camp and available 24hrs a day.

 Every camper will get the opportunity to go on an overnight with their cabin group.
 (Weather Permitting).
 Generally the campers take a short canoe trip to a nearby island and make camp for the night.
 They learn to cook a meal over a fire and sleep in tents.
 They return to C.A.C. before lunch the next day.
 A lot of our campers tell us this is their favourite night!

 For the summer of 2019, the Visitor's days will be: